 3. Reviewing the Death Side of the Equation

 The ratio on the right is the death side of the equation.
 It shows what exists before death on top.
 It shows what exists after death on the bottom.
-The bottom is what afterlife will be.
+The bottom is the answer to what the afterlife will be.

 Afterlife Geometry Analogy - The Death Side of the Equation